We are developing a feasibility study for local government reusable sanitary and incontinence programs together with 6 other local councils.

 In Australia, approximately 660 million disposable nappies/diapers, and sanitary and incontinence products go to landfill each year.
 These products account for between 5 and 15 percent of all household waste sent to landfill.

-In this study, we hope to:
+In this study, we aimed to:

 - better understand how we can help reduce the volume of disposable sanitary and incontinence products sent to landfill